Can Minimalism Go Too Far To Be Beneficial?

 At times, the drive for minimalism might overshadow functionality.
 Living with only bare essentials can lead to a lack of convenience and comfort.

-For instance, an excessively minimalistic living space might sacrifice necessary furniture for the sake of aesthetics.
+For instance, an excessively minimalistic living space might sacrifice necessary furniture for aesthetics.

 Impact on Emotional Connections

 Personal possessions often hold sentimental value.
-Extreme minimalism that disregards sentimental attachments might lead to a sense of detachment and emotional alienation, as cherished memories are discarded in the name of simplicity.
+Extreme minimalism that disregards sentimental attachments might lead to detachment and emotional alienation, as cherished memories are discarded in the name of simplicity.

 Striking the Right Balance